Frequently Asked Questions

 Registrants who meet the age requirement for Grade 1 or higher are required by state law to attend school.
 If BPS is unable to assign these applicants to one of their school choices, BPS will administratively assign students to the school that is closest to their home with that has available seat in their grade level.
 Administratively assigned students and students who are assigned to one of their school choices but not their top choice will be placed on up to three wait list(s) for their top school choices.

 Applicants are assigned from wait list(s) if any of the students in the same grade who were assigned to their chosen school(s) decline their assignment or later withdraw.
 A student’s placement on a school's wait list is based on the same rules that govern school assignment.

 How do I find information on my child's wait list(s)?
 When are wait list(s) updated and how is a student assigned from a wait list?

 Assignments are typically mailed six weeks after the close of a registration round.
-Once assignment information is available, parent/guardian(s) may also contact any FRC to find out their child's wait list(s).
+Once assignment information is available, parent/guardian(s) may also contact any Welcome Center to find out their child's wait list(s).
 Wait lists are updated with each round of assignments as students accept and decline seats and parent/guardians adjust their wait list(s).
-After the last round of registration, wait list movement is less predictable but parent/guardians can still call an FRC for an update.
+After the last round of registration, wait list movement is less predictable but parent/guardians can still call a Welcome Center for an update.

 If seats become available, students will be automatically assigned to their wait list schools (even if another school assignment was accepted) until mid-August*.
 A new Assignment Notice is sent to those students' homes and transportation, if applicable, is re-routed.